C191068/Ali_Khatami_EtherJs8/README.md

 For example if we feel nervous to put private key to .env file <br>
 thinking that we accidentally push it to github <br>
+So what we can do we can add private key in our RPC URL <br>

+as our environment variables right in the command line <br>